lucianhu/Masterarbeit/Linear_pipeline/README.md

 Ensure the following prerequisites are met before executing the command:

-- Nextflow is installed on your system.
+- ǹextflow` is installed on your system.
-- Docker is installed and available for containerization.
+- `docker` is installed and available for containerization.
-- The nf-core/sarek workflow (version 3.4.0) is accessible.
+- The `nf-core/sarek` workflow (version 3.4.0) is accessible.

 ### Usage
 ```bash